HomeProductionCropsChoosing Your Perfect Irrigation Method: 8 Essential Factors for Optimum Crop Yields

-Choosing Your Perfect Irrigation Method or System: 8 Factors to Consider for Optimum Crop Yields
+Choosing Your Perfect Irrigation Method: 8 Essential Factors for Optimum Crop Yields

 Selecting an irrigation method or system could be tricky.
 You must consider several factors before selecting a type of irrigation system.
 Choosing an irrigation method may vary due to location, type of crop and even the farmer.
 The factors to consider include; compatibility with other farm operations, economic feasibility, topography and soil properties, crop characteristics, and social constraints among others.